Business and Entrepreneurship Law Program: Co-op Program

-Whether students choose to pursue one of these selected co-ops or are exploring other co-op placements, members of the Health Law Program faculty, along with the Co-op Program faculty, work with the students to support them in their placements and to provide them the educational resources needed to make the most of their experience in the field.
+Whether students choose to pursue one of these selected co-ops or are exploring transactional practice in one of the other co-op placements offered by the Earle Mack School of Law Co-op Program, members of the program's faculty, in collaboration with the Co-op Program faculty, work with the students to support them in their placements and to provide them the educational resources needed to make the most of their experience in the field.